agentio/serviceinfrastructure/content/docs/intro/_index.md

 ## API proxies and gateways

 Most frequently, the out-of-process part of the solution is called an _API proxy_.
 It is a _proxy_ because it represents someone else.
-If it represents someone who is calling an API, it is called a _forward proxy_.
-If it represents someone who is serving an API, it is called a _reverse proxy_.
+When it represents someone who is calling an API, it is called a _forward proxy_.
+When it represents someone who is serving an API, it is called a _reverse proxy_.
 In other words, forward proxies help people make requests and reverse proxies help people serve requests.

 ```goat
 .------------.     .---------------.                  .---------------.     .------------.